S. Eric Molin Graduate Student Award

 In memory of Eric, many EC/ASECS members contributed generously to the Molin (pronounced mo-LEEN) endowment.
 Faculty members who supervise students should encourage them to apply.
 The first prize award is $150.00, and, at the discretion of the committee, a second prize award for $100.00 may be given.
 The winner will also be recognized in the Eighteenth-Century Intelligencer (glory will ensue!).

-If you want to enter your paper, please read the guidelines below, then send an abstract of your paper to ALL THREE currently serving committee members, to arriveno later than September 30, 2017:
+If you want to enter your paper, please read the guidelines below, then email an abstract of your paper to the chair of the Molin Committee, Dr. Jane Wessel, by September 10, 2021:

 Direct any questions to the committee chair at the address above.